SAS-DHRH/dhcc-toolkit/content/toolkit/teaching.md

 2) Near the end of a workshop.
 In groups, pairs, or solo, invite participants to browse through the ACTION cards for inspiration of things they could actually do in their organisations.
 Choose a card, and then write SMART goals inspired by the card.
 The advice on the card will probably have to be adapted to the real world, and to individual circumstances.

+There is also now a beta version of the ['digital Digital' Sustainability Game](https://franciscrot.github.io/sustainability_game/).

 ## Examples

 ### Materialities of the Digital (University of Cambridge)